Abizern/hblog/content/posts/2010-01-08-a-simple-answer-is-not-always-best.markdown

 zero and how it led to the simpler method.
 I've long forgotten the hard way, but after that I was very good at calculus.

-Perhaps this is something to think about next time you see somebody ask how to write an application without using Interface Builder.
+Perhaps this is something to think about next time somebody asks how to write an application without using Interface Builder in Xcode.